zubayr1/oli/readme.md

 #### Endpoints

 ###### Dashboard Endpoint
-URL: /bookingservice/
+URL: /bookingservice/ (HTTP Method: GET)

-HTTP Method: GET

 Description: Returns a simple greeting message indicating the version of the web service.

 ###### Create Booking Endpoint
-URL: /bookingservice/bookings
+URL: /bookingservice/bookings (HTTP Method: POST)

-HTTP Method: POST

-Request Body: A valid JSON representation of a BookingModel object.

 Description: Creates a new booking using the provided booking details.
 Generates a unique booking ID, calculates a hash value, and simulates sending an email.
 Returns a response indicating the success or failure of the creation.

 ###### Update Booking Endpoint
-URL: /bookingservice/bookings/{booking_id}
+URL: /bookingservice/bookings/{booking_id} (HTTP Method: PUT)

-HTTP Method: PUT

-Path Variable: booking_id - The ID of the booking to be updated.

-Request Body: A valid JSON representation of an updated BookingModel object.

 Description: Updates an existing booking with new details.
 Calculates a hash value, updates the booking in the registry, and simulates sending an email.
-Returns a response indicating the success or failure of the update.
+If bookingId does not exist, then create a new booking.

 ###### Get Booking by ID Endpoint
-URL: /bookingservice/bookings/{booking_id}
+URL: /bookingservice/bookings/{booking_id} (HTTP Method: GET)

-HTTP Method: GET

-Path Variable: booking_id - The ID of the booking to retrieve.

 Description: Retrieves booking details by its ID.
 Returns the booking details if found, or a NOT FOUND response.

 ###### Get Booking IDs by Department Endpoint
-URL: /bookingservice/bookings/department/{department}
+URL: /bookingservice/bookings/department/{department} (HTTP Method: GET)

-HTTP Method: GET

-Path Variable: department - The department name to filter bookings.

 Description: Retrieves a list of booking IDs associated with a specific department.
 Returns the list of IDs if found, or a NOT FOUND response.

 ###### Get Used Currencies Endpoint
-URL: /bookingservice/bookings/currencies
+URL: /bookingservice/bookings/currencies (HTTP Method: GET)

-HTTP Method: GET

 Description: Retrieves a list of unique currency codes used in bookings.
 Returns the list of currencies if found, or a NOT FOUND response.

 ###### Get Sum by Currency Endpoint
-URL: /bookingservice/sum/{currency}
+URL: /bookingservice/sum/{currency} (HTTP Method: GET)

-HTTP Method: GET

-Path Variable: currency - The currency code to calculate the sum for.

 Description: Calculates the sum of all booking prices in a specific currency.
 Returns the sum if bookings exist in that currency, or a NOT FOUND response.

 ###### Get Booking Proof Endpoint
-URL: /bookingservice/bookings/proof/{transaction_id}
+URL: /bookingservice/bookings/proof/{transaction_id} (HTTP Method: GET)

-HTTP Method: GET

-Path Variable: transaction_id - The transaction ID to retrieve booking proof for.

 Description: Retrieves booking proof by matching transaction ID with hash value.
 Returns proof details if found, or a NOT FOUND or BAD REQUEST response based on validation results.
+Also checks (using getHash()) if the hash value is same as the hash retrieved from the testnet.

 ###### Get Department by Booking ID Endpoint
-URL: /bookingservice/departments/{booking_id}
+URL: /bookingservice/departments/{booking_id} (HTTP Method: GET)

-HTTP Method: GET

-Path Variable: booking_id - The booking ID to retrieve department details for.

 Description: Retrieves department details associated with a booking ID.
 Returns department information if found, or a NOT FOUND response.
+Use doBusiness() based on the received department.

 ## Connecting with blockchain Testnetwork